 a) to make use of the Notice of Participation as covered by these market standards or

-b) to exercise the voting rights by different means, by providing the necessary proof of entitlement.
+b) to exercise the voting rights by different means, by providing the necessary proof of entitlement, e.g. in lieu of Confirmation of Entitlement.

 Standard 3.2.